slaclab/rogue/README.md

 TODO
 ------------------

-Add locking to PgpCard and Prbs

 Proper memory allocation in Slave for Frame and Buffers.
 This includes allocating space for payload as well as the variables within the clases.

 Determine if setting GIL is ok when master and slave are both in python.

-Add exception throws in C++ code called from python for error cases.

 Add the following: